Skip to main content

 Wind power generation utilizes the strength of wind to generate power by spinning turbines.
 Since wind power is considered clean energy that does not emit CO2, its role is critically important in preserving the future of the environment.

 How does wind blow in the first place?
-Let's first consider what we learned in elementary school science classes.
+Let's first remember what we learned in elementary school science classes.
 The answer includes the air and the sun.

 Cycles of air heated by the sun and cold air cause air to move.
 Heated air becomes an updraft that causes a vacuum in the surrounding air, creating low pressure.